kebaldwi/DNAC-TEMPLATES/Onboarding.md

 At this stage the device will be placed in **Planned** state, and will cycle through **Onboarding** and **Provisioned** when complete.
 After the device is completed it will appear in the device inventory after being sync'd with DNA Center.
 ![json](images/pnp-registered.png?raw=true "Import JSON")

-#### Note:
-If you populate the UI with settings those parameters should **not** be in your templates as they will conflict and the deployment through provisioning will fail.
-While it is easy to populate these settings it is best to test with a switch to see what configuration is pushed.

 ## Automating Claiming and Provisioning
-While it is possible to click through the claiming and process, for bulk deployments its important to be able to address that as well.
-With DNAC after the templates are built and assigned to the network profile and assigned to a site they may be referenced and used by uploading a csv file to DNA Center via REST API.
+While it is possible to click through the claiming and process, for bulk deployments its important to be able to automate this process as well.
+With DNA Center after the templates are built and assigned to the network profile and assigned to a site, they may be referenced and used by uploading a csv file to DNA Center via REST API.

 This methodology allows for you to specify variables within the csv, serial numbers, and put devices into a planned state waiting for them to land on the Plug and Play page on DNA Center.